 - LCC’s Horizon Scholarship (Deadline for application is June 1, 2008)

 - Alliance for Minority Participation Scholarship (AMP)

-- LCC Foundation The OSFA may be contacted for general information regarding the above programs.
+- LCC Foundation and the Office of Financial Assistance (OSFA) may be contacted for general information regarding the above programs.

 - Financial assistance awards must be used only for educational expenses.

 - Students and parents have the primary responsibility to pay for higher education expenses.

 - Financial assistance is considered a supplement to total family income.
 Students and parents (if applicable) should be prepared to make some financial sacrifices to pay for educational expenses.

 - A student who receives assistance from any student assistance program and subsequently withdraws from classes may have to repay part of the cash disbursed.
 All repayments must be made before any future assistance may be disbursed.
 Refer to the Return of Title IV Funds Policy available at the OSFA.

 - All financial assistance recipients must maintain satisfactory academic progress standards.
 Students should consider these standards when thinking about dropping a class or classes or completely withdrawing from the college.